Social Sciences Major

 We explore broad theories of cognition and emotion through the lens of psychology, also drawing on philosophy and artificial intelligence.
 Within cognition, we examine different kinds of thinking, including induction, deduction, problem solving, and decision making, and we learn how to integrate theories of different types of thinking (such as inductive reasoning and problem solving).
 We also combine theories of thinking with theories of other cognitive processes such as attention and memory—so that instead of many seemingly separate cognitive processes, we have a cognitive being who can perform many different types of cognitive tasks.
 In addition, we examine and evaluate theories of emotions, both traditional and contemporary.
 How do emotions influence a wide variety of cognitive processes such as problem solving and decision making, and how might this help us to understand cognition and emotion?
 Finally, we explore theories of creativity from both cognitive and emotion-based perspectives.

-SS144 / Economic Theory and Tools
+SS144 / Intermediate Economic Theory and Tools

 We begin with a broad overview of why some economies grow faster than others, and use mathematical tools to illustrate growth dynamics.
 We then transition to macroeconomic and microeconomic theory by first analyzing macroeconomic models and then decisions made at the firm and individual level by exploring tools such as utility and profit maximization.
 From there we explore the field of game theory and apply tools such as Nash equilibrium and analyze games in strategic forms.
 We next progress to the field of international trade and assess trade agreements while applying tools such as graphical analysis and regression outcomes.
 The next unit focuses on developing economies and the use of modeling tools to compare the different economic development outcomes among countries.
 We end the class with an introduction to behavioral economics and learn to analyze various factors that impact behavior in real-world economic decision making.

-SS146 / Constructing Theories of Good Government
+SS146 / Practice of Governance

 What makes good governance?
 How can governments pursue worthy public policy aims successfully?
 What are the most innovative ideas and best practices governments can adopt to create positive outcomes for the communities and societies they govern?
 This course seeks to answer those and related questions by examining governance models at the subnational, national, and international levels.
 We will delve into the current practices of governance at all these levels in various regions around the world in order to learn what does and does not work.
 As we critically examine these practices and models, we will develop our own thinking and approaches to governance.